 Note: Pain medications are most effective when taken at the first sign of pain and before it becomes severe.
 Overusing some over-the-counter medications may actually cause headaches.
 Continuous use of medications may create rebound pain when you stop taking the drug.

-For chronic headaches, your doctor may recommend the following to treat or prevent headaches: Antidepressants Muscle relaxersBotulinum toxin injections (Botox)Anti-seizure medicationBeta blocker medication
+The following medications may also be recommended to treat or prevent headaches: Antidepressants Muscle relaxersBotulinum toxin injections (Botox)Anti-seizure medicationBeta blocker medication

 Self-care may include: